Introduction to OMiCC

 - After adding CGP(s) to a compendium, three options are provided: a) to go back to the search study page, b) create more sample groups in the current study, and c) go to the compendium to perform analysis on the CGP(s) in the compendium.
 The user can choose to ignore these options and maneuver using the tool bar on top of the page.

-A compendium contains user-selected CGPs that can come from different GEO studies and microarray platforms.
+A compendium contains user-selected CGPs that can come from different studies and platforms.
 There are two main types of analyses that one can perform on the CGPs: a) compute differential expression profiles (DEPs), and b) meta-analysis.
 In the "Compendium" page there are four tabs: 1) the "CGPs" tab; 2) the "Compute Differential Expression Profiles (DEPs)" tab; 3) the "Meta-analysis" tab; and 4) the "Analysis Results" tab.

-Up to three types of expression data can be used for performing analyses depending on the platform and data availability when study data were being imported into OMiCC from GEO: 1) for Affymetrix platforms, we provide RMA normalized data derived from the raw CEL files by using the Affymetrix power tools package—when available these are labeled as "RMA Normalized Data" in OMiCC; 2) the GEO series matrix data (i.e., GEO user-submitted data)—when available, these are labeled as "GEO Data"; and 3) quantile normalized versions of (2)—when available, these are labeled as "Normalized GEO Data".
+Work working with GEO studies, up to three types of expression data can be used for performing analyses depending on the platform and data availability when study data were imported into OMiCC from GEO: 1) for Affymetrix platforms, we provide RMA normalized data derived from the raw CEL files by using the Affymetrix power tools package—when available these are labeled as "RMA Normalized Data" in OMiCC; 2) the GEO series matrix data (i.e., GEO user-submitted data)—when available, these are labeled as "GEO Data"; and 3) quantile normalized versions of (2)—when available, these are labeled as "Normalized GEO Data".
 Quantile normalization is a widely used statistical approach for data normalization, which was performed by OMiCC during data import from GEO if the user-submitted series matrix data was available.
 We provide (3) in case the user-supplied series matrix data have not been normalized

 - OMiCC offers a "one-click" approach to compute DEPs and associated statistics with default settings.
 The default settings consist of the following configurations: a) Using Limma with BH multiple-testing correction to perform differential expression analysis, b) using "Normalized GEO Data" (see above), and c) using t-statistics to generate a gene-by-CGP data matrix (i.e., the "DEP" matrix).
 CGPs assayed on platforms with missing probe-to-gene mapping information or whose "Normalized GEO data" is unavailable cannot be analyzed using this "one-click" approach.
 Also note that the quality and usability of the "Normalized GEO Data" are questionable some studies.
 For these studies, please refer to the warning message display on the study page for details.

 - The "Compute Differential Expression Profiles (DEPs)" tab provides more flexibility by allowing the user to choose 1) the statistical method for generating differential-expression gene signatures; 2) the statistic to use in the gene-by-CGP matrix; 3) the data source to use (e.g., "RMA Normalied Data" vs. "Normalized GEO Data"); and 4) whether to perform analysis on gene or probe space (see Analysis Methods below for further details).
-The user can select CGPs by filtering on organism, studies, or microarray platform.
+The user can select CGPs by filtering on organism, studies, or platform.
 A DEP analysis run is initiated by clicking "Compute DEP(s)".

 - The "Analysis Results" tab provides an interface for accessing results from analyses performed.
 Each analysis is tracked using a unique identifier.
 By selecting the specific Analysis “Run ID", the user can view, download and share results (see the section below on "Results from OMiCC analysis" for details).